googleapis/google-cloud-python/docs/speech-usage.rst

 Asynchronous Recognition
 ------------------------

-The :meth:`~google.cloud.speech.Client.async_recognize` sends audio data to the Speech API and initiates a Long Running Operation.
+The :meth:`~google.cloud.speech.Client.long_running_recognize` sends audio data to the Speech API and initiates a Long Running Operation.
 Using this operation, you can periodically poll for recognition results.
 Use asynchronous requests for audio data of any duration up to 80 minutes.

 .. note::